 The Types of Clinical or Translation Research We Fund:

-Pilot projects must be clinical or translational research (CTR).
+Pilot projects must be clinical and / or translational research (CTR).
 Clinical research, as defined by NIH, is research with human subjects that is:

 - patient-oriented research;